 The construction data is tracked by Yardi Matrix and covers a total of over 80,000 large-scale apartment developments with at least 50 units across more than 130 markets in the United States.
 High-end or luxury rental developments include those buildings classified by Yardi Matrix as Class B+ and above.

-The Southwest and Mid-Atlantic Are Most Focused on High-End Rentals
+The Southwest and Mid-Atlantic Are Most Focused on Luxury Rental Properties

 The rise of upper-end apartment buildings has continued unabated in all of the U.S. regions from 2015 to 2017, with Southwestern and Mid-Atlantic developers focusing on luxury the most.